 Anna Neale is a multi-talented singer/songwriter, composer, session vocalist, voice over artist and lecturer in music.
 Anna's worked professionally in the music industry for over a decade.
 In that time she's toured the world, released two albums and an EP to critical acclaim, written songs for other artists, radio and TV advertising, and provided vocals for many TV animations, songs and adverts.
 Anna is also an elected member of the Songwriter Committee at the British Academy of Songrwiters, Composers and Authors (BASCA).

-Anna's is currently working on her new album 'Wide Sky' with producer Jez Larder (Amy MacDonald, Estelle, David Bowie).
+Anna is currently working on her new album 'Wide Sky' with producer Jez Larder (Amy MacDonald, Estelle, David Bowie).
 The album features performances from Syrian musicians, as well as singers from English National Opera (ENO).
 Fusing together Middle Eastern music with Western pop, and continuing the world music theme featured in her pervious album 'River Man'.'Wide Sky' has been funded through Pledge Music, the campaign reached 275% of its target funding in three days.
 Her last EP 'Free Falling' was also crowdfunded.
 The title track 'Free Falling' was chosen as BBC Introducing: The South's 'Track of the Day' twice in 2016.